Links on SoundGuys may earn us a commission. Learn more.

 Audio mixing is when you edit, revise, and fine-tune a mix of tracks which results in a polished song.
 Without audio mixing, your recording will sound like a rough cut of a song idea.
 To make the editing process easier, you should use either studio headphones or a pair of studio monitors to mix; these tools make it easier for you to hear an accurate representation of your recording.
 You can use this accuracy to tweak your song by adding subtle harmonies or embellishment layers.
-Studio monitors make it easier for you to perceive stereo sound, which can be good when you specifically want something to have greater emphasis in the left channel.
+Studio monitors make it easier for you to perceive stereo sound, which can help when you want something to appear in a specific location in the stereo field.
 Studio monitors can be quite pricey though, so a fine pair of headphones should do the trick on a more limited budget.

 Depending on what Digital Audio Workstation (DAW) you use to record and edit your song, you can experiment with different functions and varying levels of precision for your edits.
 Many DAWs are compatible with third-party plugins, which are tools that perform specific audio-editing functions such as adding equalizers or various sound effects.
 If your DAW doesn’t come with a tool that you want, you will likely be able to find it somewhere.

 Can audio mixing save a low-quality recording?

 It’s very difficult to turn a bad recording into a good song.
 If your recording has issues—be it excess background noise, audible plosives and fricatives (“p” and “f” sounds), your tempo is off, you played a wrong note—you should make a new recording before you finish this guide.
 You always want to begin the audio mixing process with an optimal raw recording, because it will save you a lot of trouble and time during the post-production phase.
 Read our guide to recording a song from a home studio for a full rundown of everything you need to make a quality recording.